-We can describe the macroscopic energy barrier, $\Delta E^{ma}=T*ln(\tau_{\alpha}/\tau_{0})$, where $\tau_{\alpha}$ is the $\alpha$-relaxation time of the systems as obtained from the overlap function (Section \ref{section_relaxation}). $\tau_{0}$ is a prefactor.
-In Fig.\ref{Fig_macro}(left panels), we plot the macroscopic energy barrier as a function of inverse macroscopic SOP, $\beta\Phi$, for the three different sets of systems.
-We can also obtain the energy barrier from the microscopic motion of particles.
+We can describe the macroscopic free energy barrier, $\Delta E^{ma}=T*ln(\tau_{\alpha}/\tau_{0})$, where $\tau_{\alpha}$ is the $\alpha$-relaxation time of the systems as obtained from the overlap function (Section \ref{section_relaxation}). $\tau_{0}$ is a prefactor.
+In Fig.\ref{Fig_macro}(left panels), we plot the macroscopic free energy barrier as a function of inverse macroscopic SOP, $\beta\Phi$, for the three different sets of systems.
+We can also obtain the free energy barrier from the microscopic motion of particles.
 This is a standard procedure \cite {Schoenholz2015_nature,Sharma2022_pre}, and the details are given in Appendix II.
 We can write the probability of a particle with a certain value of the inverse SOP to be a fast moving particle as, $P_{R}(\beta\phi)=P_{0}(\beta\phi)exp[-\Delta E(\beta\phi)/T]$.
-Here $\Delta E(\beta\phi)$ is the energy barrier for particles having the value of the inverse microscopic order parameter $\beta\phi$ (given in Eq.\ref{eq:macro_sop}).
-The microscopic energy barriers thus obtained are plotted against the inverse microscopic per particle level SOP, $\beta\phi$(right panels of Fig.\ref{Fig_micro}).
-We find that the rate of growth of both the macroscopic and the microscopic energy barriers show a similar trend.
-For the LJ and the WCA systems, we find that as the fragility of the systems increases, the average slope of the energy barrier increases.
-In a previous study involving some of us,\cite{Nandi2021_prl} it was shown that the energy barrier as a function of the inverse SOP can be fitted in a straight line $\Delta E^{ma}=A+B*\beta\Phi$ where $A$ and $B$ are system-specific fitting parameters.
-This then suggests that the temperature dependence of the activation energy depends on the temperature dependence of the SOP.
-Thus, for strong liquids where the energy barrier is independent of temperature, it was shown that the parameter $B\rightarrow 0$ \cite{Nandi2021_prl} and the fact that the slope $B$ increases with fragility is an expected result.
-A similar observation was also made in the ML studies, where it was shown that the slope of the microscopic energy barrier against the ML softness parameter increases with fragility \cite{Tah2022_jcp}.
+Here $\Delta E(\beta\phi)$ is the free energy barrier for particles having the value of the inverse microscopic order parameter $\beta\phi$ (given in Eq.\ref{eq:macro_sop}).
+The microscopic free energy barriers thus obtained are plotted against the inverse microscopic per particle level SOP, $\beta\phi$(left panels of Fig.\ref{Fig_micro}).
+We observe that the macroscopic free energy barrier grows more strongly than linear, approximately quadratic, while the microscopic free energy barrier increases linearly.
+This weaker growth of the microscopic barrier arises from its inability to capture cooperative molecular motion, consistent with earlier findings \cite{Tah2022_jcp}.
+As we will show later, the stronger than linear growth of the macroscopic free energy barrier as a function SOP can be derived from the VFT expression, which clearly shows that the prediction of the linear growth is an approximation.
+Nevertheless, both macroscopic and microscopic free energy barriers exhibit similar qualitative trends.
+In both LJ and WCA systems, we find that the free energy barrier grows more steeply with increasing fragility, in agreement with previous studies \cite{Nandi2021_prl,Tah2022_jcp}.